 Interdisciplinary inquiry within the context of a liberal arts perspective is a developing concept at the University.

 - The Schools of the Divinity and Law are in a unique position to model an interdisciplinary conversation for the larger University by providing a curriculum that not only respects the individual disciplines of law and religion but also works to develop explicit interconnections, bringing an integrative focus to the conversation as well as to the professions.

 Intrinsic commonalities exist between law and religion providing a natural intellectual synergy that only needs to be shaped into explicit curricular format.

-Candidates for the joint degree must apply both to the School of Law and the School of Divinity, following the admissions’ requirements of the respective programs, and be accepted to each program in order to pursue a joint degree.
+Candidates for the dual degree must apply both to the School of Law and the School of Divinity, following the admissions requirements of the respective programs, and be accepted to each program in order to pursue a dual degree.